ahumoe/dragonfly-commands/README.md

 - Windows Explorer
 - Outlook

+It requires the speech recognition software Dragon NaturallySpeaking.
 Due to some problems reloading multiple files, all the commands are defined in the file `_commands.py`.
+The command modules are work in progress, so changes will occur.

-This project is work in progress.
-Based on repository by wolfmanstout [dragonfly-commands repository](https://github.com/wolfmanstout/dragonfly-commands).
+Based on code written by wolfmanstout [dragonfly-commands](https://github.com/wolfmanstout/dragonfly-commands).

 ## Setup
 - Dragonfly installation